EugeneGohh/TeenVest/README.md

 ## Contributing

 Are you interested about this project?
 Feel free to contribute.
+Please take a look at [CONTRIBUTING.md](https://github.com/EugeneGohh/TeenVest/blob/main/CONTRIBUTING.md) before opening a PR or issue.
+Thank you.

 <!-- LICENSE -->